zhangqi0918/code-at-home/README.md

 # code-at-home

-Exercises to code at home or at work before interview.
+Two exercises to code at home or at work before interview.

 You will find the instructions in the README files in each folder inside [src/main/java/com/expedia/interview](https://github.com/FabienLauf/code-at-home/tree/master/src/main/java/com/expedia/interview)